AutoResearch/autora/docs/index.md

 ![Autonomous Empirical Research Paradigm](img/overview.png)

-AutoRA implements the <b>Autonomous Empirical Research Paradigm</b> that involves the dynamic interplay between two artificial agents.
+AutoRA implements the <b>Autonomous Empirical Research Paradigm</b>, which involves a dynamic interplay between two artificial agents.
 The first agent, a theorist, is primarily responsible for constructing computational models through the linkage of experimental conditions to dependent measures, using existing data as a basis.
 The second agent, an experimentalist, is tasked with designing follow-up